raresraf/rafMetrics/README.md

 #### WebsiteManager
 Monitors all websites by periodically (timer set default at 1 hour interval) generating a HAR (HTTP-Archieve data performance file) for loading metrics corresponding to a website, with Chrome using Browsermob-Proxy.
 Also parse and store valuable insights resulted from the HAR file into DB.
+The service uses [speedprofile](https://github.com/parasdahal/speedprofile) engine.

 #### WebMonitoring API
 Provide an API for interrogating useful metrics from DB.